kedacore/sample-dotnet-worker-servicebus-queue/README.md

 ## Publishing messages to the queue

-The following job will to the "orders" queue on which the order processor is listening to.
+The following job will send messages to the "orders" queue on which the order processor is listening to.
 As the queue builds up, KEDA will help the horizontal pod autoscaler add more and more pods until the queue is drained.
 The order generator will allow you to specify how many messages you want to queue.

 First you should clone the project: